– What are bioplastics?

 – Which applications do bioplastics use?

-– Did you know that bioplastics have been around for at least 100 years?
-Corn oil and soybean oil were both used to manufacture auto parts for the Ford Model T. In more recent years, bioplastics have been used in a variety of consumer products, such as food packaging like compostable bottles, shopping bags, biodegradable utensils and food packaging.
+Did you know that bioplastics have been around for at least 100 years?
+Corn oil and soybean oil were both used to manufacture auto parts for the Ford Model T. In more recent years, bioplastics have been used in a variety of consumer products, such as food packaging like compostable bottles, shopping bags, biodegradable utensils, and food packaging.
 These are called commodity plastics.
-For more food-related application of bio-plastics look at www.compostable-packaging.eu.
-Bioplastics can also be used for technical grade applications such as electrical and electronic enclosures and enclosures.
+For more food-related applications of bio-plastics look at www.compostable-packaging.eu or www.plant-based-packaging.com Bioplastics can also be used for technical grade applications such as electrical and electronic enclosures and enclosures.

 In short, bioplastics have found their way into almost every industry: automotive, electronics, food and beverage packaging, agriculture, textiles, healthcare … you name it!
 For more information on the use of plant-based compostable plastic bottles, visit our page.